11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Can I log food by taking photos?

 Yes.
 Hoot, Lose It!, and Cal AI all support photo-based logging.
-With Hoot, you can also mix and match logging styles—type it, scan it, speak it, or snap it—so you don’t waste time.
+With Hoot, you can also mix and match logging styles—type it, scan a label, speak it, or snap it—so you don’t waste time.

 Which MyFitnessPal alternatives are free?